Please seek further advice if you are under 18 or do not claim universal credit (UC) and have been sanctioned.

 - you are ‘experiencing hardship’

-'Experiencing hardship’ is where you:
+'Experiencing hardship’ means you:

-- cannot meet the immediate, and most basic and essential needs of a child or qualifying young person
+- cannot meet your immediate, and most basic and essential needs or you cannot meet the immediate, and most basic and essential needs of a child or qualifying young person you are responsible for

 - have made every effort to access alternative sources of financial support to meet, or partially meet, such needs (although you are not expected to do anything that makes your financial position worse, such as taking out a loan or overdraft)

-Hardship payments cannot be backdated.
+An application for hardship payments cannot be backdated.

 Hardship payments calculation